 where the expectation is taken over the state-action occupation measure $\frac{1}{T}\sum_{t=0}^{T-1}\mathbb P(\obs_t=x,\control_t=u|\obs_0,\Control)$ of the finite-horizon problem that is induced by data-sampling policy $\Control$.
 The last inequality is due to change of measures in policy, and the last inequality is due to the facts that (i) $\pi$ is a deterministic policy, (ii) $d\Control(\control_t)$ is a sampling policy with lebesgue measure $1/\overline{\Control}$ over all control actions, (iii) the following bounds for importance sampling factor holds: $\left|\frac{d\pi'(\control_t|\obs_t,t)}{d\Control(\control_t)}\right|\leq\overline{\Control}$.

 To conclude the first part of the proof, combining all the above arguments we have the following inequality for any model $\widehat P$ and control sequence $\Control$:

-For the second part of the proof, since $(\Control_3^*,\widehat P^*_3)$ is the solution of \eqref{problem:soc3}, using the optimality condition of this problem one obtains the following inequality: Using the results in \eqref{eq:ineq_1} and \eqref{eq:ineq_2}, one can show the following chain of inequalities:
+For the second part of the proof, consider the solution of (\ref{problem:soc3}), namely $(\Control_3^*,\widehat P^*_3)$.
+Using the optimality condition of this problem one obtains the following inequality: Using the results in (\ref{eq:ineq_1}) and (\ref{eq:ineq_2}), one can then show the following chain of inequalities:

-where $\Control^*_1$ is the optimizer of \eqref{problem:soc1} and $(\Control^*_3,\widehat P^*_3)$ is the optimizer of \eqref{problem:soc3}.
+where $\Control^*_1$ is the optimizer of (\ref{problem:soc1}) and $(\Control^*_3,\widehat P^*_3)$ is the optimizer of (\ref{problem:soc3}).

 Therefore by letting $\lambda_3=\sqrt{2} T^2\cdot c_{\max}\overline\Control$ and $R_{3}(\widehat P)=\mathbb E_{\obs,\control}\left[\text{KL}(P(\cdot|\obs,\control)||\widehat P(\cdot|\obs,\control))\right]$ and by combining all of the above arguments, the proof of the above lemma is completed.